 News and Announcements

-Dryer conditions coupled with warm temperatures have created ideal conditions for the production of mosquitoes involved in the transmission of West Nile Virus (WNV), and subsequent amplification of WNV within the adult mosquito population.
-Although levels of WNV remain very low, residents are encouraged to use a common sense approach in avoiding exposure to adult mosquitoes and any potential mosquito-borne diseases.
+Residents are encouraged to use a common-sense approach in avoiding exposure to adult mosquitoes and any potential mosquito-borne diseases.
 Window screens should be inspected and repaired if damaged to prevent mosquitoes from entering the home.
 In addition, any openings around window air conditioners, clothes dryer vents, etc. should be eliminated for the same reason.
-When possible, avoid outdoor activities around dusk.
+If possible, avoid outdoor activities around dusk.
 If not possible, wear shoes, socks, long pants and a long-sleeved shirt.
 Loose fitting, light colored clothing is best.
 Appropriate use of insect repellents per manufacturer’s instructions is recommended.

 Residents should look for potential mosquito breeding sources around the home and take the following simple steps: